Goldfinger (Shirley Bassey song): Background

-Page recalls attending the sessions, but session musicians on the Bond films were separately relegated to the instrumental score versions of songs, while the main musicians (on Goldfinger: Vic Flick) were given the main theme song to solely record, to be featured at the beginning of the film, leaving Page as a background acoustic contributor to Flick on the instrumental version of the song.
+Page recalls attending the sessions, but session musicians on the James Bond films were separately relegated to the instrumental score versions of songs, while the main musicians (on Goldfinger: Vic Flick) were given the main theme song to solely record, to be featured at the beginning of the film, leaving Page as a background acoustic contributor to Flick on the instrumental version of the song.

 The recording of "Goldfinger" lasted all night because Barry demanded repeated takes, not due to any shortcomings in Bassey's vocal, but musical or technical glitches.
 Initially, Bassey had problems with the climactic final note, which necessitated her slipping behind a studio partition between takes to remove her bra.
 Bassey said of the final note: "I was holding it and holding it – I was looking at John Barry and I was going blue in the face and he's going – hold it just one more second.
 When it finished, I nearly passed out."

 The iconic two-note phrase which is the basis for the song's introduction was not in the original orchestration, but occurred to Barry during a tea-break, following an hour and a half of rehearsal.
 By the time the musicians returned, twenty minutes later, he had written the figure into the orchestration.

 The single was released in mono, with the album stereo version (on the film soundtrack, Golden Hits Of Shirley Bassey and subsequent releases) using an alternate mix, in which the instrumentals are the same, but Bassey's vocal is different, being a shade less intense and having a shorter final note.
 Newley's version was released in 1992 to mark the 30th anniversary of James Bond on film, in a compilation collector's edition, The Best of Bond...
 James Bond.

-Bassey's title theme was almost taken out of the film because producer Harry Saltzman hated it, saying, "That's the worst *** song I've ever heard in my *** life".
+Bassey's title theme was almost taken out of the film because producer Harry Saltzman hated it, saying, "That's the worst ******* song I've ever heard in my ******* life".
 Saltzman also disliked Bassey's subsequent Bond theme for Diamonds Are Forever.
 However, there was not enough time for a replacement song to be written and recorded.